Siobhan: I don’t think MDMA changes your nature at all.

 MDMA also facilitates states of positive mood, and alleviates anxiety.Human pharmacology of 3,4-methylenedioxymethamphetamine (“ecstasy”): psychomotor performance and subjective effects (Cami et al., 2000)Subjective and hormonal effects of 3,4-methylenedioxymethamphetamine (MDMA) in humans (Harris et al., 2002)The subjective effects of MDMA and mCPP in moderate MDMA users (Tancer & Johanson, 2001)

-Furthermore, MDMA has been shown to enhance emotional empathy,MDMA enhances emotional empathy and prosocial behavior (Hysek et al., 2013) and although research shows the emotional empathy of autistic people is intact or even elevated,The Empathy Imbalance Hypothesis of Autism: A Theoretical Approach to Cognitive and Emotional Empathy in Autistic Development (Smith, 2017) they may still benefit from temporary emotional empathy enhancement to combat selective/fluctuating empathy as a result of a decreased theory of mind.
+Furthermore, MDMA has been shown to enhance emotional empathy,MDMA enhances emotional empathy and prosocial behavior (Hysek et al., 2013) and although research shows the emotional empathy of autistic people is intact or even elevated,The Empathy Imbalance Hypothesis of Autism: A Theoretical Approach to Cognitive and Emotional Empathy in Autistic Development (Smith, 2017) they may still benefit from temporary emotional empathy enhancement to combat selective/fluctuating empathy as a result of issues with cognitive empathy (largely stemming from alexithymia).

 MDMA catalyzes shifts toward openness and introspection that do not require ongoing administration to achieve lasting benefits.MDMA-assisted therapy: A new treatment model for social anxiety in autistic adults (Danforth et al., 2016) Professor of psychiatry Franz X. Vollenweider et al. reported that MDMA produced acute:Psychological and Cardiovascular Effects and Short-Term Sequelae of MDMA (“Ecstasy”) in MDMA-Naı̈ve Healthy Volunteers (Vollenweider et al., 1998)

-When combined with psychotherapy that supports one or more of these effects, the use of MDMA can permit individuals to confront and consider emotionally intense memories, thoughts or feelings—and through changes in mood and perception it can elicit empathy and compassion for others and one’s self.MDMA-assisted psychotherapy using low doses in a small sample of women with chronic posttraumatic stress disorder (Bouso et al., 2008)Subjective Reports of the Effects of MDMA in a Clinical Setting (Greer & Tolbert, 1986)The safety and efficacy of ±3,4-methylenedioxymethamphetamine-assisted psychotherapy in subjects with chronic, treatment-resistant posttraumatic stress disorder: the first randomized controlled pilot study (Mithoefer et al., 2011) Note that I am not suggesting that autistic people lack empathy.
+When combined with psychotherapy that supports one or more of these effects, the use of MDMA can help people to confront and consider emotionally intense memories, thoughts, or feelings.
+Also, through changes in mood and perception, it can elicit empathy and compassion for others and one’s self.MDMA-assisted psychotherapy using low doses in a small sample of women with chronic posttraumatic stress disorder (Bouso et al., 2008)Subjective Reports of the Effects of MDMA in a Clinical Setting (Greer & Tolbert, 1986)The safety and efficacy of ±3,4-methylenedioxymethamphetamine-assisted psychotherapy in subjects with chronic, treatment-resistant posttraumatic stress disorder: the first randomized controlled pilot study (Mithoefer et al., 2011) Note that I am not suggesting that autistic people lack empathy.
 Rather, MDMA generally elicits feelings of strong interconnectedness and unity, whether you are autistic or not.
 In my experience, this has been conducive to temporarily alleviating alexithymia, and making me feel connected with others in a way I do not ordinarily experience—whether due to my autism or my trauma history.

 The use of MDMA has also proven to be helpful for PTSD,MDMA-assisted psychotherapy using low doses in a small sample of women with chronic posttraumatic stress disorder (Bouso et al., 2008)The safety and efficacy of ±3,4-methylenedioxymethamphetamine-assisted psychotherapy in subjects with chronic, treatment-resistant posttraumatic stress disorder: the first randomized controlled pilot study (Mithoefer et al., 2011) which a lot of autistic people have.A New Perspective in Post-Traumatic Stress Disorder: Which Role for Unrecognized Autism Spectrum?
 (Dell’Osso, Luche & Carmassi, 2015)Psychiatric and psychosocial problems in adults with normal-intelligence autism spectrum disorders (Hofvander, 2009)The Phenomenology and Clinical Correlates of Suicidal Thoughts and Behaviors in Youth with Autism Spectrum Disorders (Storch et al., 2013)